Facundo Valdez School of Social Work

 Application and Admissions Process for Entrance to the Social Work Major

-- Apply for admission to Highlands (this applies to students who have not previously attended NMHU).
+- Apply for admission to New Mexico Highlands University (this applies to students who have not previously attended NMHU).

 - Have a minimum of a 2.5 GPA.

-- Complete lower division coursework that meets the University proficiency and liberal arts requirements.
+- Complete lower division coursework that meets the New Mexico Highlands University proficiency and liberal arts requirements.

 - A minimum of 120 credit hours is required to complete a BSW degree.
 This includes the 75 credit hours of pre-program coursework and 53 credit hours of BSW courses for the major.
-A student may have to take additional elective courses to meet the University’s 120-credit-hour requirement to complete the degree.
+A student may have to take additional elective courses to meet the New Mexico Highlands University 120-credit-hour requirement to complete the degree.

 The social work major, leading to a bachelor of social work degree, consists of 53 credit units.
 Students majoring in social work are not required to have a minor program of study.
 Students must complete all required 3000-level courses before proceeding to take 4000-level senior courses.